 Download the PDF version: Top Ten Use Cases for Data Observability

 Data observability uses techniques adapted from governance and application performance management tools to study the health of modern data environments.
 This emerging discipline includes data quality observability, which studies the accuracy and timeliness of data in flight or at rest, and data pipeline observability, which studies the performance of data pipelines as well as the infrastructure that support them.
-Data observability programs and solutions should address these ten use cases across four categories:
+Data observability platforms and solutions should address these ten use cases across four categories:

 Eckerson Group recommends that data leaders use the following guiding principles to increase the odds ofsuccess with a data observability program: